scipr-lab/libsnark/README.md

 7. The ate-pairing library, require by the BN128 curve, can be compiled only on i686 and x86-64.
 (On other platforms, use other `-DCURVE=...` choices.)

 8. The SUPERCOP library, required by ADSNARK, can be compiled only on i686 and x86-64.
-(On other platforms, use `WITH_SUPERCOP=OFF`.)
+(On other platforms, use `-DWITH_SUPERCOP=OFF`.)

 Tested configurations include: